Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __concentration_det_method*__
   - Type: string
-  - Description: Method on how the concentration has been determined.
+  - Description: Method on how the concentration has been determined

 - __formulation__
   - Type: string
-  - Description: formulation of the biocatlyst, eg powder, solution etc.
+  - Description: Formulation of the biocatalyst, eg powder, solution etc.

 - __purification_procedure__
   - Type: string